SofaPirate/Plaquette/docs/why_plaquette.rst

 important to know for an artist, designer, or musician?
 And what exactly does it have to do with our expressive intention?

-A New Standard
+Meet Plaquette
 --------------

-As a way to address these issues, we propose to create a general-purpose standard interface for simple, real-time signal processing for media artists.
+As a way to address these issues, Plaquette offers a general-purpose standard interface for simple, real-time signal processing for media artists.
 The objectives are as follow: